project-husky/project-husky.github.io/README.md

 The intention is to enable developer and vendors to quickly implement the required [IHE Profiles](https://profiles.ihe.net) to connect to the exchange infrastructures freeing them to implement all the details of the interfaces and messages.

-Although it is recommended to study the underlying specifications, the intention of husky project is to provide a low barrier access which requires only basic knowlegde of actors and transactions of the underlying IHE profiles.
+Although it is strongly recommended to study the underlying profiles and specifications, the intention of husky project is to provide a low barrier access which requires only basic knowlegde of actors and transactions of the underlying IHE profiles.

 ## How to use